 Bond proceeds and Tollway revenues will be used to fund the CRP.
 The following describes the projects that make up the overall CRP project, and so may be funded in whole or in part with bond proceeds.
 The Tollway's current expectation is to fund the remainder of the CRP from revenues and funds on hand.
-In order to reflect accurate cash flows, individual project costs and schedules have been updated from the Congestion-Relief Plan approved in September 2004 and as reported in the June 2005, May 2006, October 2007, October 2008, May 2009, November 2009, June 2010 and February 2011 Consulting Engineer's Reports.
+In order to reflect accurate cash flows, individual project costs and schedules have been updated from the Congestion-Relief Plan approved in September 2004 and as reported in the June 2005, May 2006, October 2007,October 2008, May 2009,November 2009 and June 2010 Consulting Engineer's Reports.

-The CRP described in this report is identical to the project presented in the February 2011 report, except for changes described under "Sandwald Road to Newburg Road - Pavement Rehabilitation/Resurfacing" in Section 4.2 and "Bridge Improvements" in Section 4.6, and similar to the project presented in the June 2010 Consulting Engineer's Report.
-The modifications since the June 2010 report include several project schedules being revised and the elimination of the design for the reconstruct and add lane on the Jane Addams Memorial Tollway (I-90) from the Kennedy Expressway to Newburg Road.
-The Program budget was previously reduced from \$6.129B to \$5.828B, which included the elimination of funds identified in the Program Reserve Fund.
-An additional four construction contracts totaling over \$66 million have been bid since the February 2011 report, and are reflected in the costs associated with the estimated total cost for each project.
+The CRP described in this report is very similar to the project presented in the June 2010 Consulting Engineer's Report with several project schedules being revised and the elimination of the design for the reconstruct and add lane on the Jane Addams Memorial Tollway (I-90) from the Kennedy Expressway to Newburg Road.
+The Program budget has been reduced from \$6.129B to \$5.828B.
+An additional eleven construction contracts totaling over \$27 million have been bid since that report, and are reflected in the costs associated with the estimated total cost for each project.
 The projects that were bid for construction provided current pricing information that was utilized to develop updated construction cost estimates for projects currently in various phases of design.
 The combination of having actual construction contract values as well as updated estimates has provided the Tollway with a more up to date overall CRP cost.